Causal Intersectionality and Dual Form of Gradient Descent for Multimodal Analysis: a Case Study on Hateful Memes: Related Work

 \subsection{Intersectionality}

-Intersectionality, a bias indicator of multiple demographics within various domains, has inspired a few causal analyses \cite{yangCausalIntersectionalityFair2020,brightCausallyInterpretingIntersectionality2016}.
-While XAI techniques have been used to alleviate its negative impact in ML literature \cite{lalorBenchmarkingIntersectionalBiases2022,simateleFinancialInclusionIntersectionality2022}, our work pioneers the quantification of inductive intersectional bias.
+Intersectionality, a bias indicator of multiple demographics within various domains, has inspired a few causal analyses \cite{yangCausalIntersectionalityFair2021,brightCausallyInterpretingIntersectionality2016}.
+While XAI techniques have been used to alleviate its negative impact in ML literature \cite{lalorBenchmarkingIntersectionalBiases2022,simateleFinancialInclusionIntersectionality2022}, our work redefines intersectionality for broader problems, and pioneers the quantification of inductive intersectional bias.